-Veeam Backup & Replication allows you to restore disks of Amazon EC2 instances from backups created with Veeam Cloud Backup for Amazon.
+Veeam Backup & Replication allows you to restore disks of Amazon EC2 instances from backups created with Veeam Backup for AWS.
 You can restore disks in the VMDK, VHD or VHDX format.

 During disk restore, Veeam Backup & Replication creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.

 - When you restore a disk in the VMDK format, Veeam Backup & Replication creates a pair of files that make up the VM virtual disk: a descriptor file and file with the virtual disk content.

 - When you restore a disk in the VHD/VHDX format, Veeam Backup & Replication creates a file of the VHD or VHDX format.

 You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESXi host (for VMDK disk format only).
 VMDK disks can be restored as thin provision and thick disks: